Officer Involved Shooting FAQ

 ● IAD shall prepare final recommendation and report for submission to FDRB and Chief of Police.

-● Legal Division shall work with IAD and OCC regarding evidence/document production and obtain incident report for any claim investigation.
+● Legal Division shall work with IAD and DPA regarding evidence/document production and obtain incident report for any claim investigation.

 B. DA’s Office

 ● DA’s Office shall, upon conclusion of its independent investigation and receipt of all reports from Homicide Detail, evaluate all evidence to determine potential criminal liability, or lack thereof, of any party and then notify SFPD of its decision in writing.

 V. In Response to DA’s Criminal Charges Against an Officer, If Any